 - the child is making less than expected progress, even with quality first teaching and effective differentiation, - the attainment gap between the child and peers is widening, then a graduated approach will be adopted, known as SEN Support.

+Staff will intervene early and may formulate SEN/D Support Plans (SSPs) which outline the child's areas of difficulty.

+The code specifies four broad areas of Need:

+Communication and Interaction (including Autism Spectrum Disorder)

+Cognition & Learning

+Social, Emotional and Mental Health Difficulties.

+Sensory and/or Physical needs

-Staff will intervene early and may formulate SEN/D Support Plans (SSPs) which outline the child's areas of difficulty, (in relation to communication/ interaction, cognition/learning, sensory/physical, and/or social/emotional/ mental health needs), time-limited targets, a plan of action to do and teaching approaches/modified resources to be implemented, which are additional to or different from those usually provided.
-Additional intervention programmes being accessed by individual children, such as speech/language, fine motor and maths programmes and Play Therapy, are recorded on Provision Maps.
-The Inclusion Manager, pupils and parents/carers will be formally informed and involved in identifying strengths and needs and in planning provision.
-SSPs are reviewed at least termly.
+The Headteacher, Inclusion Manager, pupils and parents/carers will be formally informed and involved in identifying strengths and needs and in planning provision.
+SSPs and IAPDRS are reviewed at least termly.

-If a child continues to make less than expected progress and requires further specialist help, support and advice will be sought from external agencies, such as Educational Psychology, Early Years SEN Services, Speech and Language Therapy Services, Occupational/Physiotherapy Therapy Services, Sensory Service for Children with Hearing/Visual Impairment, Complex Communication and Interaction Outreach Service and the School Nursing Team.
+If a child continues to make less than expected progress and requires further specialist help, support and advice will be sought from external agencies, these include:

+Educational Psychology

+Early Years SEN Services

+Speech and Language Therapy Services

+Occupational/Physiotherapy Therapy Services

+Sensory Service for Children with Hearing/Visual Impairment

+Complex Communication and Interaction Outreach Service

+The School Nursing Team.

 These services may offer specialist assessments, materials or new teaching/learning strategies and SSP advice.
-SSPs will continue to be devised or a My Support Plan (MSP) may be put in place.
+SSPs will continue to be devised or an Individual Assess Plan Do Review (IAPDR) may be put in place.

 Specific SEN/D information and classroom resources are stored in the PPA Room, located off the Small Hall.
-These include access support resources, graded materials, screening resources and specialist ICT software.
 Information held on children with SEN/D is maintained confidentially, with access only by staff, and outside agencies, with parent/carer permission.